glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ### `BitwiseMovable`
 Nearly all types conform to the layout protocol `BitwiseMovable`, unless any of the following are true:

-- Its type has an explicitly defined `deinit`.
+- Its type is from C++ and it has a non-trivial move constructor??
 - It contains a `weak` reference to an object that either inherits from or can be cast to `NSObject`.
 In such cases, it is considered an Objective-C weak reference, which cannot be moved.

 An explicitly defined `deinit` is not permitted for a `BitwiseMovable` type, as it turns move-assignments into existing storage into non-trivial operations.
 The presence of a `deinit` means an existing value must be destroyed by invoking user-defined code prior to moving a new value into it.